Overview

 Making Cardio Enjoyable

 Your options are limitless for making your cardio workouts entertaining or productive.
 You can combine cardio workouts and connect with other people.
 You can meet up with a friend for a run or cardio workout.
 If you are going on a walk, you can schedule a call to catch up with a friend or family member.
 Go for a walk with your partner.
-This is such a great time to reconnect and talk about your plans for your birth or what life will look like with a new baby.
+This is a great time to reconnect and discuss your plans for your birth or what life will look like with a new baby.
 Aside from swimming, you can do any cardio with headphones.
-You can listen to podcasts, enjoy music, or even listen to standup comedy with headphones.
+You can listen to podcasts, enjoy music, or even stand-up comedy with headphones.
+Sometimes, switching up your surroundings can make a workout more enjoyable.
+You may be able to find a new hike or walking trail in your area.
+You can ride a bike to explore a different part of your town.
+Or even take a drive and get outside your neighborhood to a different park for some cardio.

 Gear and Clothing for Cardio